ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 To create Parquet formatted data, use your own C++ or Go application, or use the PyArrow library (built on top of the "parquet-cpp" project.)
 Apache Spark or Drill can save results in Parquet format as well.
 Again, C++ will be most efficient both with memory and CPU usage but PyArrow or Spark will be more convenient for an off-the-shelf solution, and Spark or Drill can map the Parquet conversion process across many cores and machines.
 Later I'll show a quick example of saving to Parquet from both Pandas + PyArrow and Spark.

 I have written a stand-alone tool in C++ for converting either CSV or fixed-width data (one of the IPUMS data formats) to Parquet format.
 It allows some conversions that would be difficult using Spark or PyArrow, as well as being super easy to deploy anywhere.
 It's very fast  and minimizes memory use; you can easily run it on your laptop.
 I won't get into the details here.
 For purposes of this example assume we are able to convert the large dataset in the previous section into Parquet by some means.
-The process takes around five minutes for the example "usa_00065.csv" dataset.
+The process takes around five minutes with my "make-parquet" utility  for the example "usa_00065.csv" dataset.

 Here's the dataset from the last section before and after converting to Parquet: